florianhoehn/seamless/README.md

-# seamless
+# Seamless
-seamless is a tool to easily setup continuous integration for Salesforce.com
+Seamless is a tool to easily setup continuous integration for Salesforce.com.
+It's using Travis-CI, ApexMetrics and CodeClimate to create an easy and consistent workflow and quality assurance for your project.

+All these tools are free for OpenSource projects.

 ## Setup